0xDBFB7/synchrotron-project/paper.md

 Notes on deconvolution of XAS spectra.

-A deconvolution interface is contributed to Demeter; a more noise-tolerant algorithm is added to Larch.
-Non-stationary kernels are discussed.
+A more noise-tolerant deconvolution algorithm is implemented in Larch.
+An interface to inverse filtering Non-stationary kernels are discussed.

 circumstances are probably rather rare